The Commonplace

 0.09

 High current usage, breadth of application, frequent use of AI tools for testing, and ease of use correlate strongly with future intended adoption.
-Adoption Rate positive medium Future intended adoption (intent to increase AI tool usage)
+Adoption Rate positive Future intended adoption (intent to increase AI tool usage)

 n=147